Before you start with the tutorial you should finish the Getting Started guide.

 Take a look at the admin console again.
 The ratelimiter

-plugin only makes sense in the requests flow, so it automatically positions itself there.
+plugin only makes sense in the requests flow, so

 Try calling the API several times in a row.
 The ratelimiter